 My Choice: Hiking Boots Vs Trail Runners

-For my hiking style, I like trail runners.
+For my hiking style, I prefer trail runners.
 The main reason is that I do much of my hiking while traveling.
-Mostly day hikes and overnighters.
+Mostly day hikes with the occasional overnighter.

 The portability and versatility of trail runners is hard to beat for travel.
 I can wear them as my day-to-day shoes during the trip.
 When I need to, I can also tackle some pretty gnarly terrain with them.
 They save me from having to pack a second pair of footwear as well.

-I also own a pair of low top hiking boots which I use for multi-day hikes.
+I also own a pair of low-top hiking boots which I use for multi-day hikes and when I need to hike more rugged terrain.
 I like the stability and protection that a hiking boot offers when I’m going to be carrying a heavy pack and traveling further from civilization.

-So far, I have not yet completed any long-distance through hikes.
+So far, I have not yet completed any long-distance thru-hikes.
 One of my bucket list items is to hike the Pacific Crest Trail.
 When I attempt the hike, I will probably choose trail runners due to the added efficiency, even though the cost is slightly higher.